 With iOS 8 firmly in place, and the new phones announced, Apple Inc has taken another step into the health and fitness category.
 The health app makes sense of your overall health trends, tracking nutrition, fitness, weight and monitoring habits such as food intake, sleep cycle and hydration levels.
 Data will be also be collected by Apple Watch.
 Company officials promised that consumer privacy will be fiercely protected.
 The app is developed with input from Nike, and also the Mayo Clinic, who are supporting the data collection and reporting aspects of the software.

-As a former Apple employee, and one of the first personal trainers in the country to switch from paper to 100% digital record keeping, I think the future success of personal trainers is going to depend on the curiosity, adaptability, personal service and ability to educate clients.
-With electronic record keeping rapidly becoming the new minimum of what is acceptable, I think this is a VERY exciting time to work in health and fitness!
+As a former Apple employee (and one of the first personal trainers in the U.S. to switch from paper to 100 percent digital record keeping), I believe the future success of personal trainers is going to depend on their curiosity, adaptability to new technology, personal service and ability to educate clients.
+With electronic record keeping rapidly becoming the new minimum of what is acceptable, this is a VERY exciting time to work in health and fitness.

 Keep in mind a couple things.
 The first one is to resist the temptation to use over-the-counter medications, such as aspirin, acetaminophen or ibuprofen, because they can amplify serious side effects from alcohol (ranging from stomach bleeding, liver damage or thinning blood).